TheDoctor0/vue3-iconsax/README.md

 # About the Project

-the features of this package include the following:
+The features of this package include the following:

 - 1000 icons in 6 different types
 - Perfectly balance